-Madrid explains how the term performativity is applied within music scholarship where traditionally “the study of performance has meant the study of a wide variety of music-making paradigms” focused upon questions that “remained within the realm of the rendition of a musical text” (Madrid 2009: 3).
+Madrid explains how the term performativity is applied within music scholarship where traditionally “the study of performance has meant the study of a wide variety of music-making paradigms” focused upon questions that “remained within the realm of the rendition of a musical text” i.e. the performance of a score according to a per-ordained and closed system of musical form (Madrid 2009: 3).
 This more traditional paradigm of the musical text is primarily focused upon answering questions in regard to how to make “such texts accessible to listeners, musical performances as texts, or at best, how the notions of performance and composition might collapse in improvisation” (ibid).
 These questions, Madrid asserts, keep the focus of performativity upon “the means by which music is created or re-created in performance” as the classic scenario of music as a closed and self-referential system rather than opening up to questions that can address the social process of composition itself (ibid).

 Performance complexes operate within historical processes, making us understand that music acquires meaning and significance as it articulates a variety of practices (from dance to reception to social discourse to listening) and processes that go well beyond the sounds and the texts that represent them (Madrid 2009: 10).